 The Interfaith Action Association is a new multireligious collaboration developed by the Center for Interfaith Action on Global Poverty (CIFA) that facilitates full coordination of the faith sector with the public sector for health and development cooperation on a national scale.
 In 2009, CIFA worked with top Muslim and Christian leaders of Nigeria to create the Nigerian Inter-faith Action Association (NIFAA).
 With technical support from CIFA, this independent Nigerian-led multireligious NGO brought national networks of faith leaders together in the struggle against poverty and disease.
-NIFAA is now actively mobilizing Muslim and Christian faith leaders to deliver sermons in support of Nigeria's anti-malarial campaign.
+NIFAA is now actively mobilizing Muslim and Christian faith leaders against malaria, having trained thousands of faith leaders to deliver sermons in support of Nigeria's anti-malarial campaign.
 Working closely with the gov-